mui/material-ui/docs/src/pages/system/basics/basics.md

 ### 1. Core components

-All core Material-UI components support the `sx` prop.
+All core Material-UI components will support the `sx` prop.

 ### 2. Box